Feminist views on transgender topics

 Feminist views on transgender topics vary widely.
-Third-wave feminists and fourth-wave feminists tend to view the struggle for trans rights as an integral part of intersectional feminism.
+Third- and fourth-wave feminists tend to view trans rights as an integral part of intersectional feminism.
 Former president of the American National Organization for Women (NOW) Terry O'Neill has stated that the struggle against transphobia is a feminist issue, with NOW affirming that "trans women are women, trans girls are girls."
-Several studies have found that people who identify as feminists tend to be more accepting of trans people than those who do not.
+Several studies have found that individuals who identify as feminists tend to be more accepting of trans people than those who do not.

-An ideology variously known as gender-critical feminism, or trans-exclusionary radical feminism (TERF), is critical of the concept of gender identity and various transgender rights, holding that biological sex characteristics are an immutable determination of gender or supersede the importance of gender identity: in other words that trans women are not meaningfully women, and trans men are not men.
-These views have been described as transphobic by many other feminists.
+A movement referred to as gender-critical feminism or trans-exclusionary radical feminism holds that womanhood is defined on the axis of sex, and thus asserts that trans women are not women and that trans men are not men.
+The movement opposes trans rights and rejects the concept of transgender identities.
+These views have frequently been described as transphobic by other feminists.

-Some authors, such as Julia Serano and Emi Koyama, have founded a stream within feminism called transfeminism, which views the struggle for the rights of trans people and trans women in particular as an integral part of the feminist struggle for all women's rights.
+Authors including Julia Serano and Emi Koyama have founded a stream within feminism called transfeminism, which views the struggle for the rights of trans people and trans women in particular as an integral part of the feminist struggle for all women's rights.

 History

-Early 1900s
+1700s to early 1900s

+Late 18th-century English feminists Mary Wollstonecraft and Mary Robinson referenced the Chevalier d'Éon as an example of an inspiring woman.

+In 1866, anti-rape activist Frances Thompson became the first transgender woman to testify before the United States Congress when she testified about the abuse Black women faced during the Memphis massacre of 1866.